adrianorsouza/benchless/README.md

 Performance comparison between [LESS], [Ruby-Sass] and [Libsass][libsass]
 ------------------------------------------------------------------------------------

-This will process [bootstrap] v3.3.6 `less` and `scss` files using Grunt Task Runner with different pre-processors, then compare each one is the fastest.
+This will process [bootstrap] v3.3.6 `less` and `scss` files using Grunt Task Runner with different CSS pre-processors, then compare each one is the fastest.

 ### Dependencies: